Uplift » How a Lawsuit Happens – a Chronology

 Chronology of a Lawsuit

 For many clients who have personal injury lawsuits, it is the first time they’ve ever had to sue anyone.
-Their attorney can answer many of their questions, but often times they do this as cases go along.
-Because of this, clients don’t always know what to expect with their lawsuit from the start.
+Their attorney can answer many of their questions, but often does so as the case progresses.
+Because of this, clients don’t always know what to expect during their lawsuit from the start.
 I’m here today to try to shed a little light on the legal process.

 The Timeline